vdaas/vald/docs/contributing/coding-style.md

 make gotests/install
 ```

-If you want to generate test code, please use the following command.
+If you use the following command to generate the missing test code.

 ```bash
 make make gotests/gen